-We, the Compensation and Benefits Committee of the Board of Directors of S&T Bancorp, Inc. ("S&T"), have reviewed and discussed the Compensation Discussion and Analysis included in this Proxy Statement with S&T's management, and, based on such review and discussion, have recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement and S&T's Annual Report on Form 10-K for the year ended December 31, 2022.
+We, the Compensation and Benefits Committee of the Board of Directors of S&T Bancorp, Inc. ("S&T"), have reviewed and discussed the Compensation Discussion and Analysis included in this Proxy Statement with S&T's management, and, based on such review and discussion, have recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement.